MarekLani/Correlating-IoT-Hub-C2D-and-D2C-messages-with-Durable-Functions/readme.md

 If your function job host is running on different port, please set the port appropriately.

-Durable Function orchesration context should provide you with status check url (*statusQueryGetUri*).
-Once the whole communication flow of C2D and D2C messaging runs, you will be provided response on this URL.
+Durable Function orchestration context provides status check url (*statusQueryGetUri*).
+Once the whole communication flow of C2D and D2C messaging finishes, you will be provided response on this URL.

-Note that simulated IQRF device is capable to send only simple response and more complex flow of device unbond won't work, with this simulated device.
+Note that simulated IQRF device is capable to send only simple response and more complex flow of device unbond won't work with this simulated device.

 ### Summary

-Using Durable Functions orchestration patterns, we have implemented solution which enables correlation of C2D and D2C messages.
+Using Durable Functions orchestration patterns we have implemented solution which enables correlation of IoT Hub C2D and D2C messages.
 It basically provides asynchronous request response communication model on top of IoT Hub's C2D and D2C messaging feature.
 Feel free to reuse, if you need to implement similar communication model in your solution.